 Update PHP With Kinsta

 If you are a Kinsta customer, you can easily change the version of PHP by clicking into your site, going to “Tools,” and selecting a different PHP Engine.
-We have PHP 5.6, PHP 7, and PHP 7.1 available.
-As well as HHVM.
-If you are running a larger site, you might want to ask us about the performance benefits of HHVM.
+We currently have PHP 8.0, 8.1, 8.2 and 8.3 available.

 Update PHP from cPanel